-For people with a health condition or injury resulting in a change in cognitive function, independence, mood, and/or chronic pain, the Rehabilitation Psychology and Neuropsychology Clinic at the University of Michigan provides evaluation, education, treatment and resources to help patients achieve the highest quality of life possible.
+For people with a health condition or injury resulting in a change in cognitive function, independence, mood, and/or chronic pain, the Rehabilitation Psychology and Neuropsychology Clinic at Michigan Medicine provides evaluation, education, treatment and resources to help patients achieve the highest quality of life possible.
 We use a multidisciplinary approach to help you feel your best while meeting your individual needs and goals.

 Conditions We Treat

 We assess and treat patients with a wide range of conditions, including: